pterodactyl/documentation/wings/1.0/installing.md

 set when creating the node.
 :::

-## Configure Daemon
+## Configure
-Once you have installed the daemon and required components, the next step is to create a node on your installed Panel Once you have done that there will be a tab called Configuration when you view the node.
+Once you have installed Wings and required components, the next step is to create a node on your installed Panel Once you have done that there will be a tab called Configuration when you view the node.

 Simply copy and paste the code block and paste it into a file called `config.yml` in `/etc/pterodactyl` and save it.